martinctc/blog/_knitr/draft_interview_with_abhishek.md

 <img src="https://martinctc.github.io/blog/images/abhishek.jpeg" alt="drawing" style="float:left"/>

 Abhishek is a Data Science consultant for Deloitte and has experience in this domain of 4 years.
-He decided to go in this direction after graduating from National Institute of Technology, Surat with a master degree in Physics.
+He decided to go in this direction after graduating from National Institute of Technology, Surat with a master's degree in Physics.
 Abhishek has worked with Fortune 100 companies to help their IT, Sales, and Marketing teams with data-driven decision using advanced analytics.
 If you'd like to get in touch with him, [feel free to message!](https://www.linkedin.com/in/atmodi/)

 ## Interview with Abhishek Modi